Enhancing Life in the Soil

 |Location:||Main House Lecture Room 2|

-With Eileen Boyle, Mark Highland, and Duncan Himmelman, PdD
+With Eileen Boyle, Mark Highland, Duncan Himmelman, PdD, and Pete Shotzberger

 Never buy fertilizer again!
 Native plant communities are supported by healthy, balanced soils that contain a vast array of living organisms including microbes, insects, and other fauna.
 Learn the basics of soil science, the value of organic matter and its role in soil structure and nutrition, and the importance of soil organisms.
 Learn how to make and use compost and compost tea, and how sustainable gardening practices contribute to creating high quality garden soil.
 Go home with a greater understanding of the life in your soil and how to support it.
 Please bring your lunch and dress for the outdoors.